 - FlexHinge.
 A program to calculate flexure hinges (free).

-With the software programs you can perform all necessary calculations quickly and error free.
-The programs also come with an expandable materials list and an extensive help function.
+The software programs allow you to perform all necessary calculations quickly and accurately.
+The programs also come with an expandable material list and an extensive help function.

 With the TolStackUp Excel spreadsheet you can perform and manage professional tolerance analyses.